-While this guide couldn’t possibly cover everything to do in Tampere or the surrounding area – half the fun is discovering your own hidden gems in leafy parks or along the cobblestone parks, there is also a lot to unearth in the surrounding area.
+While this guide couldn’t possibly cover everything to do in Tampere or the surrounding area – half the fun is discovering your own hidden gems in leafy parks or along with the cobblestone parks, there is also a lot to unearth in the surrounding area.
 This is the heart of Finland’s lake region after all – a huge area of pine forests, lakes, rivers and picturesque summer cottages.
-Finns are uniquely connected to nature – so why not considering hiring a car and searching Airbnb for lake houses to complete your Finnish experience!

 If you get lost or have any questions, take comfort in the fact that the hospitality of Finns easily overrides their customary reserve and anyone in Tampere will be happy to help a lost tourist!